-I wanted to see beyond the tourist Bali, to explore some of its meaning and real culture – not that of the resort hotels or of places like Kuta Beach crammed with tourists, persistent sellers of braiding of hair, beach massages and mass produced souvenirs, and with the bars and restaurants getting progressively louder as the day proceeds and alcohol levels increase.
+I wanted to see beyond the tourist Bali, to explore some of its meaning and real culture – not that of the resort hotels, or of places like Kuta Beach crammed with tourists, persistent sellers of braiding of hair, beach massages and mass produced souvenirs, and where the bars and restaurants get progressively louder as the day proceeds and alcohol levels increase.

-Off up the mountains we drove – for about another hour, and he explained to me that this was a not very wealthy village.
+Off up the mountains we drove – for about another hour, and he explained to me that our destination was a not very wealthy village.

 As it turned out, this was an under-statement.

 Eventually after passing through many villages and climbing higher up the mountains, we arrived - as usual in Bali, the chickens fleeing before the car as they roam unchecked.

 Wayan tied his sarong - and also tied mine over my dress so I was appropriately attired.

 He explained that we were there early as he had to help with preparing the wedding feast.